Cinquantenaire

 The Royal Museum of the Armed Forces and Military History has been the sole tenant of the northern half of the complex since 1880.
-The southern half has been occupied by the Art & History Museum (formerly the Cinquantenaire Museum) since 1889, and Autoworld vintage car museum since 1986.
+The southern half has been occupied by the Art & History Museum (formerly the Cinquantenaire Museum) since 1889, and Autoworld automobile museum since 1986.
 The Temple of Human Passions by Victor Horta, a remainder from 1896, the Monument to the Belgian Pioneers in Congo from 1921, and the Great Mosque of Brussels from 1978, are located in the north-western corner of the park (see map below).

 Lines 1 and 5 of the Brussels Metro and the Belliard Tunnel from the Rue de la Loi/Wetstraat pass underneath the park, the latter partly in an open section in front of the arch.
 The nearest metro stations are Schuman to the west of the park, and Merode immediately to the east.